matloff/omsi/README.md

 the cheaters.
 What can be done about the latter?

   * The OMSI window is designed to fill the student's entire screen.
-    This prevents a student from communicating with others during the exam.
+    This prevents a student from communicating with others electronically during the exam, say by e-mail.
 The students must be given strict instructions not to move, iconify or resize OMSI window during the exam.
 This is easily monitored by proctors.

   * As usual, there is the problem of a student looking at his/her neighbor's work, in this case a laptop screen rather than a piece of paper.
-A common technique for dealing with this in the paper exam case is to require students to sit in specific seats that are randomly assigned to them.
+A common technique for dealing with this in the paper exam case is to require students to sit in specific seats that are randomly assigned to them, in order to prevent collaboration among friends.
 This can be done with OMSI as well.

 <h2>
 <a name="grading">Software tools for grading</a>